EvanED/jitgdb/README.md

 Inspired by the "[jist-in-time debugging](http://msdn.microsoft.com/en-us/library/5hs4b7a6.aspx)" support in Windows, I wanted something similar for Linux.
-(It's not useful /all/ that often, but it is nice every now and again.)
+(It's not useful *all* that often, but it is nice every now and again.)

 This library is my attempt at achieving this.
 It is intended to be used as an